-These courses aim to provide by distance learning the knowledge and skills necessary to address diverse global public health issues, through the promotion of health and prevention of diseases; the provision and evaluation of treatment and care; and the investigation and control of environmental threats to health.
-The emphasis is on the use, development and critical evaluation of conceptual models; evidence and methods of analysis; and on practical, effective interventions.
+The MSc in Public Health provides the knowledge and skills necessary to address diverse global public health issues.
+The course covers promoting health and prevention of diseases; the provision and evaluation of treatment and care; and the investigation and control of environmental threats to health.
+The emphasis is on the use, development and evaluation of conceptual models, methods of analysis, and practical, effective interventions.

 - Public Health (General)

 - Public Health (Health Services Management)

 Applicants come from diverse backgrounds.
 Many are health professionals working at a service or policy level, while others wish to obtain public health skills that they can apply to their work in development, community services, government, research or teaching.

 - the knowledge and skills to contribute to the health of populations, communities and disadvantaged groups

 - the ability to apply the core disciplines of public health (statistics, epidemiology, health economics and social research) to real world health problems